puppetlabs/puppet-rfc/arm-8.hiera_2/index.md

   definitions reused in several environment specifications, etc.
 * Only functionality available in puppet core may be used (functions and plugins/extensions) since the environment has not been setup, and hence no module-path.
+* `environments.pp` is reevaluated on each request (if changed) as the master would otherwise need to be restarted.

 > ##### Use magical return?
 > Discuss: Since the new evaluator will return the value of the last executed expression as the result, we could simply